Birth Control Pills and Cancer Risk

 • Other health concerns (such as blood clots).

-Non-hormonal birth control options do not have an effect on your cancer risk.
-Your provider should inform you of all your options.
+Non-hormonal birth control options do not affect your cancer risk.
+Your provider will talk with you about your options.

-If you took BCPs in the past talk to your provider about cancer screening tests for breast and cervical cancers that are recommended for you based on your age.
+If you took BCPs in the past, talk to your provider about cancer screening tests for breast and cervical cancers that are recommended based on your age.

 Resources for more information